LILA by Marilynne Robinson

 In the opening scene of the novel Lila, as a child, sits “on the stoop in the dark, hugging herself against the cold, all cried out and nearly sleeping.”
 She is rescued, or stolen, by Doll, an itinerant worker who sometimes stays in the house where Lila lives.
 Doll takes Lila up in her arms, wraps her in a shawl, and carries her into the night, becoming Lila’s source of solace, strength and protection.
 Doll is also a murderess, but in Lila’s world these contradictions and complexities are nothing less than what it means to be human.
 The same might be said for us.
 As Lila tries to reconcile the Doll that she knows with the world in which they both live, she discovers, alongside the pain and the hurt, a certain grace.
 Grace is rarely easy, but as Marilynne Robinson said in a New York Times interview, “Being and human beings are invested with a degree of value that we can’t honor appropriately.
 An overabundance that is magical.”

 One feels this abundance throughout Lila, and as Lila and Doll move from town to town seeking farm work where they can find it, they “knew what time of year it was when the timothy bloomed, when the birds were fledging.”
 This connection with nature grounds Lila, and it also provides her with a transcendent beauty.
-When Lila hopes that John Ames will visit her in her squatter’s cabin in the woods in the morning, for example, it is because “those little white moths fluttering over it made that raggedy old meadow seem almost like a garden.”
+When Lila hopes that John Ames will visit her in her squatter’s cabin in the woods in the morning, it is because “those little white moths fluttering over it made that raggedy old meadow seem almost like a garden.”

 There are biblical references throughout Lila, and this ragtag garden outside of Gideon reflects not only the Garden of Eden but also the garden in Ezekiel, which is the book from the Old Testament that Lila chooses to read, suggesting, perhaps, that there is beauty enough in our own imperfect world for those broken, or open, enough to see.
 Beauty and ugliness, loneliness and belonging, pain and solace exist side by side in Lila, balanced on the fine blade of truth.